websight-io/kyanite/tests/README.md

-# Bulma tests
+# Kyanite tests
-This module is responsible for the automatic validation of the Bulma components.
+This module is responsible for the automatic validation of the Kyanite components.

 It contains:
 - [content](./content) - providing test content